 “The market for a long time has been focused on growth, and that demand for growth has only gotten more acute,” Colin Stewart, vice chairman of global capital markets at Morgan Stanley, said in a July 19 phone interview.
 “People will look and pay for great growth assets in the stock market even with economies looking weaker around the world.”

-Other companies scheduled to hold offerings this week include gasoline refiner Northern Tier Energy LP, seeking as much as $341 million, and AmREIT Inc. (AMRE:US), a Texas mall operator planning to raise $54 million.
+Other companies scheduled to hold offerings this week include gasoline refiner Northern Tier Energy LP (NTI:US), seeking as much as $341 million, and AmREIT Inc. (AMRE:US), a Texas mall operator planning to raise $54 million.
 Drugmaker Hyperion Therapeutics Inc. is seeking a similar amount.

 Natural Grocers by Vitamin Cottage Inc. (NGVC:US), the organic grocer and dietary supplements chain, raised $107 million last night, pricing its stock at $15, the top of the proposed range.
-The shares had gained 19 percent to $17.80 at 10:03 a.m. in New York after earlier jumping as much as 25 percent.
+The shares gained 19 percent to $17.86 as of 4:05 p.m. in New York.

 To contact the reporter on this story: Lee Spears in New York at firstname.lastname@example.org